 Top Summer Music Festivals

-June 23 – July 2, 2017
+June 30 – July 7, 2022

 If listening to music in the Bessborough gardens or relaxing under the shade of a beer tent along the river bank sounds like the perfect way to spend your day, the Sasktel Saskatchewan Jazz Festival will fit the bill.
 From jazz to blues and world beat to funk, you will find everything you need at Saskatchewan’s largest cultural event.
-Attend this internationally recognized event for a chance to hear Feist, Ziggy Marley, Amanda Marshall and more.

-Top Things to Pack for Urban Festivals:
+Top Things to Pack for Urban Festivals

 Both of these festivals happen outside and seating is not provided.
 So, be sure to bring along a low chair or cushion to sit on, some sunglasses, sunscreen and a refillable water bottle.

 Imagine a tent city in the forest, with live entertainment: that’s the Ness Creek Music Festival.
 Over 4,000 people head to northern Saskatchewan each year to enjoy indie, roots and folk music from across the globe.
 The line-up this year includes Alex Cuba, Coig, Elliott Brood, Royal Canoe and more.
 Environmental, artistic and cultural activities are woven through the site.
-Enjoy shopping at the Artisan Market during the day and dance the night away under a blanket of stars!Gateway Music Festival, Bengough
+Enjoy shopping at the Artisan Market during the day and dance the night away under a blanket of stars!

 Watch the sun go down in the historic Big Muddy Valley as you listen to your favourite band at the Gateway Music Festival.
 Some of Canada’s hottest acts, along with local talent, play at this growing festival.
 The 2017 line-up includes Tom Cochrane, The Sadies, Megan Nash and more.
 Camp out for the weekend and enjoy hot showers, take a dip in the swimming pool and use the cook shack.

-Top Things to Pack for Countryside Festivals:
+Top Things to Pack for Countryside Festivals

-Both of these countryside festivals offer camping, so plan to stay on site to make the most of the experience.
+These countryside festivals offer camping, so plan to stay on site to make the most of the experience.
 Pack your camping gear, bring some bug spray and maybe have your guitar handy for a fire side singalong.